rundel/livecode/README.md

 tokens you will need to create an account with bitly (the free tier is sufficient) and then select <kbd>Profile Settings</kbd> \> <kbd>Generic Access Token</kbd> and then enter your password when prompted.
-This results in a long hexidecimal string that you should copy to your clipboard.
+This results in a long hexadecimal string that you should copy to your clipboard.

 `livecode` looks for this token in an environmental variable called